Sharan-Birajdar/HA-DR-AWS-Project/README.md

 ## 📌 Project Overview

-This project demonstrates the design and deployment of a **highly available and disaster-recovery architecture on AWS**.
-The setup ensures:

-* **High Availability (HA):** Applications remain online even during failures.
-* **Disaster Recovery (DR):** Critical workloads can failover across AWS regions in case of regional outages.
+**“This project designs a highly available and disaster-resilient web application on AWS using VPC, ALB, Auto Scaling, RDS Multi-AZ, S3 replication, and Route 53 failover.
+It ensures continuous uptime, automatic failover, data protection, and quick recovery across multiple Availability Zones and regions with minimal downtime.”**

 ---